 Held on 14 March 2019 and organised by Dr Lita Crociani-Windland and Aga Kowalska, this event offered a forum for autism issues that are relevant to parents and professionals working with children and young people.

 Robots, Jobs and Universal Basic Income: A Public Debate

 Philosophers, Nick Srnicek and Alex Williams, co-authors of 'Inventing the Future: Postcapitalism and a World Without Work', discuss these questions with a panel of roboticists, philosophers and politicians.

 Atomised Mothers: A film about isolation, ‘austerity’ and the politics of parenthood

-From the Social Science in the City Philosophy About Town Stream event
+The Q&A session with the Ambassador from the Czech Republic, hosted by the Social Science in the City Philosophy About Town stream.